 These instructions are for users who have all required supporting packages present on their systems, and their python installation already works with all those required modules enabled.
 In other words, the stand-alone PyRAF installation is for those users who know what they are doing.
-To install all of stsci_python instead, go here or, for older versions, go here.

 There are two methods described below since you may either install via "setup.py" or via "pip".

 To install the stand-alone PyRAF build, download and then unpack the source distribution file in some temporary area on disk.
 PyRAF requires the packages d2to1, stsci.distutils, and stsci.tools from stsci_python, so they have been included for you in the tar file.

 - tar xvf pyraf-n.m.tar

 - python setup.py install # this installs d2to1

 - python setup.py install # this installs stsci.tools

 - cd ../..